kxdang/kiendang/data/blog/opioids.md

 date: 2019-11-15
 slug: opioids
 title: 🌺Opioids
-description: My personal experience with opioids inspired me to write a bite-sized explanation on how they work.
+summary: My personal experience with opioids inspired me to write a bite-sized explanation on how they work.
 None of this was recreational.
 tags: ['life', 'biochemistry']
 ---